apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 For some metric calculations such as the `DORA` metric, we often encounter situations requiring comprehensive calculations based on data from multiple data sources.

-For example, we may use `Gitlab` for code version control, `Jenkins` for CI/CD, to calculate PR deployment cycle time, we need to know which `Gitlab Projects` and `Jenkins Jobs` are related for correctness and performance reasons.
+For example, we may use `GitLab` for code hosting, `Jenkins` for CI/CD, to calculate PR deployment cycle time, we need to know which `GitLab Projects` and `Jenkins Jobs` are related for correctness and performance reasons.

-However, in most cases, we have multiple `Gitlab Projects` / `Jenkins Jobs` that belong to different teams/agendas in our Apache DevLake database.
+However, in most cases, we have multiple `GitLab Projects` / `Jenkins Jobs` that belong to different teams in our Apache DevLake database.

 To distinguish them into different groups.
 The `Project` is introduced in v0.15.
-Essentially, a `project` consists of a set of [Scopes](../Overview/KeyConcepts.md#data-scope), i.e., a couple of `Gitlab Projects`, `Jira Boards` or `Jenkins Jobs`, etc.
+Essentially, a `project` consists of a set of [Scopes](../Overview/KeyConcepts.md#data-scope), i.e., a couple of `GitLab Projects`, `Jira Boards` or `Jenkins Jobs`, etc.

 `Project` is **a set of [Scope](../Overview/KeyConcepts.md#data-scope) from different domains**, a way to group different resources, and it is crucial for some metric calculation like `Dora`.